To learn more about the resources and services offered by the VRC, explore the links to your left

 Use if you wish to have personal slides scanned and cataloged for the departmental collection.

-REQUESTING VRC DOCUMENT SCANNING (pilot, fall 2013)
+REQUESTING VRC DOCUMENT SCANNING

-The VRC is continuing to pilot our document scanning service this fall (2013).
 The VRC scans limited numbers of chapters and articles from published sources under the fair use provision of copyright law, provided that the request meets fair use criteria.

 - Service is limited to single book chapters and journal articles not already available in electronic form.